johngoddard/Speechify/docs/redux-structure.md

 * `receiveCurrentPlaylists`
   0. invoked from an API callback.
-  0. The `CurrentPlaylists` reducer updates `currentPlaylists` in the application's state.
+  0. The `PlaylistReducer` updates `currentPlaylists` in the application's state.

 * `receiveCreatedPlaylist`
   0. invoked from an API callback.
-  0. The `CurrentPlaylist` reducer updates `createdPlaylists[id]` in the application's state.
+  0. The `PlaylistReducer` updates `createdPlaylists[id]` in the application's state.

 * `removeCurrentPlaylist`
   0. invoked from API callback
-  0. The `CurrentPlaylist` reducer removes the deleted playlist
+  0. The `PlaylistReducer` removes the deleted playlist

 * `updatePlaylist`
   0. invoked from `PlaylistForm` `onSubmit`